deepaksinghdz/SigmaProject/README.md

 {db service}

-Uses the MySQL 5.7 image.
+Uses the MySQL 5.7 image
 Configures MySQL environment variables to set up the database, user, and passwords.
 Defines a volume (db_data) for persistent storage of the MySQL database files.